Newly Launched James Webb Space Telescope Uncovers Most Distant Galaxy in the Universe

 FAQ

-1. How does the James Webb Space Telescope differ from the Hubble Space Telescope?
+1. James Webb Space Telescope txawv li cas ntawm Hubble Space Telescope?

 The James Webb Space Telescope (JWST) surpasses the Hubble Space Telescope in terms of technological advancements, resolution, and sensitivity.
 Equipped with instruments such as the Near-Infrared Camera (NIRCam) and the Near-Infrared Spectrograph (NIRSpec), the JWST can observe objects at the edge of the observable universe and penetrate dust clouds, allowing it to capture crucial data that was previously inaccessible.